+Figure 6: Means Completion Chart

-The means chart shows what percent of suicides were completed by a certain means (firearm, poisoning, etc.) These means are associated with an International Statistical Classification of Diseases and Related Health Problems (ICD) code in the underlying database.
-Users would be able to see this information for a specific geographic area such as state or VISN.
+The Means Completion Widget shows what percent of suicides were completed by a certain means (firearm, poisoning, etc.) These means are associated with an International Statistical Classification of Diseases and Related Health Problems (ICD) code in the underlying database.
+Users will be able to see this information for a specific geographic area such as state or VISN.